chrisemunt/mg-dbx/README.md

 * Introduce global 'increment()' and 'lock(); methods.
 * Introduce cursor based data retrieval.
 * Introduce outline support for multithreading in JavaScript - **currently not stable!**.

+### v1.2.6 (10 October 2019)

+* Introduce support for direct access to InterSystems IRIS/Cache classes.
+* Extend cursor based data retrieval to include an option for generating a global directory listing.
+* Introduce a method to report and (optionally change) the current working global directory (or Namespace).
+* Correct a fault that led to the timeout occasionally not being honoured in the **lock()** method.
+* Correct a fault that led to Node.js exceptions not being processed correctly.